evergreen-ci/evg-module-manager/docs/usage.md

 Use the `patch` command to create a patch build with changes to your base repository and any modules that are currently enabled.
-You can pass along any options that the `evergreen patch` command supports, however, the `--project` options are already specified by the tools are should not be included.
+You can pass along any options that the `evergreen patch` command supports, however, the `--skip_confirm` and `--project` options are already specified by the tools are should not be included.

 ```bash